daniellerch/daniellerch.github.io/stego/aletheia/v03/tool-comparison-en.md

 ### S-UNIWARD

 HStego is a tool for hiding data in uncompressed and JPEG images.
-This tool uses some of the most advanced steganography methods known today, along with an upper limit on the amount of data that can be hidden so that it cannot be reliably detected by modern steganography tools.
+This tool uses modern adaptive steganography methods together with a payload limit intended to reduce detectability under supported scenarios; this should not be read as a guarantee of undetectability.

 However, in this analysis the limit on the amount of information has not been used to compare HStego with the other tools, as the payload varies.